The Differences Between CFDs and ETFs - How They Work

 ETFs are considered low-cost investments, as there is only a small annual management fee.
 Also, there are no ongoing interest fees as your own funds are required to invest in ETFs.
 This is quite the opposite with CFDs, which only require you to invest the margin total, and if held overnight, incur interest charges on the leverage obtained.
 In contrast, with CFDs you gain access to a product that tracks the price of the underlying asset.
 Generally speaking, you do not receive franking credits.

 As a CFD trading alternative, ETFs are better for those seeking a passive investment, usually, a buy-and-hold type strategy.
-For instance, if the ASX 200 increases or decreases by 15 per cent, so will the EFT tracking the ASX 200.
+For instance, if the ASX 200 increases or decreases by 15%, so will the EFT tracking the ASX 200.

-Being a high-risk derivative product, which is typically traded on lower time frames from intra-day to intra-week, or perhaps slightly longer, CFDs are ideal when using short-term strategies.
-You could also potentially use a CFD to hedge exposure in ETFs, but the same cannot be said for the reverse.
+One example is using a CFD to hedge exposure in ETFs, but the same cannot be said for the reverse.
 One downside of ETFs is that you can gain exposure to certain sectors or the entire share market, but generally there is no expert selection in the underlying asset portfolio of the ETF.

 If this is the case, it means that ETF stocks might be attractive to an investor.
 Additionally, when a particular sector is hot, it can bounce the share price up for that particular sector.
 The prices might go further up if the index includes companies in that sector, as the fund will be forced to buy more shares in those companies.